All About Sunscreen

 Sunscreen includes active ingredients that help prevent the sun’s UV radiation from reaching your skin.
 Here’s how the two types of sunscreen work for you:

-Physical sunscreen ingredients (including the minerals titanium dioxide and zinc oxide) block and scatter the rays before they penetrate your skin.
+Physical (mineral) sunscreen ingredients (including the minerals titanium dioxide and zinc oxide) block and scatter the rays (like a shield) before they penetrate your skin.

-Chemical sunscreen ingredients (like avobenzone and octisalate) absorb UV rays before they can damage your skin.
+Chemical sunscreen ingredients (like avobenzone and octisalate) absorb UV rays (like a sponge) before they can damage your skin.

 Are sunscreens safe?